Polly7451/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk TimeSeries](figure/TimeSeries-1.png)

-From the above time series plot we can see the 5 minute interval with the maxium number of average steps is 835
+From the above time series plot we can see the 5 minute interval with the maxium number of average steps is 835 interval